paulramisch/coa-similarity/cnn_model/README.md

 The server will return a list of similar files and an similarity score.

 # Reference
-The code is based on a model by Aditya Oke, that can be found here: https://github.com/oke-aditya/image_similarity
+The code is based on a model by Aditya Oke, that can be found here (Apache License 2.0s): https://github.com/oke-aditya/image_similarity